Losant/losant-docs/docs/workflows/data/modbus-read.md

 # Modbus: Read

 The *Modbus Read Node* allows you to read multiple registers from your modbus machine.
-This node is *only* available in workflows for your edge device agent.
+This node is *only* available in workflows for your [Edge Device Agent](/edge-compute/edge-agent-usage/).

 ![Modbus Read Node](/images/workflows/data/modbus-read-node.png "Modbus Read Node")